helongguo/dustmaps_guo2021/README.md

 Acknowledgements:
        Mathias Schultheis, mathias.schultheis(at)oca.eu
 # Conditions for using the program
-The program relies on the dustmaps package.
-The dustmaps package provides a uniform interface for dealing with a number of 2D and 3D maps of interstellar dust reddening/extinction.
+The program relies on the [`astropy.coordinates.SkyCoord`](http://docs.astropy.org/en/stable/api/astropy.coordinates.SkyCoord.html#astropy.coordinates.SkyCoord) and ['dustmaps'](https://github.com/gregreen/dustmaps)package.
+The [`dustmaps`] package provides a uniform interface for dealing with a number of 2D and 3D maps of interstellar dust reddening/extinction.
 For details and how to install, please refer to https://github.com/gregreen/dustmaps